jbocciadev/PP4_Tick-It/README.md

 ## Agile Development

 From the very begining, Agile development practices were adopted so as to maintain focus and keep track of the various requirements to be delivered.

 - As an agile development technique, __Github Projects__ was used, taking special focus on the Kanban project board view:
   ![Kanban Board](/readme_files/tick-it_kanban_board.png)
+  You can access the project board [here](https://github.com/users/jbocciadev/projects/7).

 - Issues were logged as either User Stories or Features, including acceptance criteria and adding comments where required.
 At the end of the development process, 2 User Stories had to be reassessed and classified as "Won't Have" in the MOSCOW model, due to time constraints.

 ## Under the Proverbial Hood